New Jersey Criminal Lawyer Discusses Street Drug Offenses

 As an experienced New Jersey Criminal Lawyer, I have handled many cases that involve other substances often referred to as “street drugs”.
 Obviously, ecstasy is an illegal substance and you’d be charged the same way that you would be charged if it were heroin or cocaine.
 It’s a controlled dangerous substance.

 Methamphetamine or meth, is another substance that is illegal.
-As a New Jersey Criminal Lawyer I have handled previous cases for that drug.
+I have handled previous cases for that drug.
 Methamphetamine is a very serious substance and the cases have to be handled delicately.

 As an experienced New Jersey Criminal Lawyer, I think there’s a difference.
 Again, in the municipal courts, when you have people who are repeat offenders for heroin, the courts start losing their patience, especially if the person has gone through a conditional discharge once and now they are in front of a judge again.